-Inspection and release of student records is restricted to an eligible student or a student's parent-whether married, separated, or divorced-unless the school receives a copy of a court order terminating parental rights or the right to access a student's education records.
+Inspection and release of student records is restricted to an eligible student or a student's parent unless the school receives a copy of a court order terminating parental rights or the right to access a student's education records.
+A parent's rights regarding access to student records are not affected by the parent's marital status.

-Federal law requires that control of the records goes to the student as soon as the student:
+Federal law requires that control of the records goes to the student as soon as the student meets at least one of the following critera:

 - Reaches the age of 18,

-- Is emancipated by a court, or
+- Is emancipated by a court

 - Enrolls in a postsecondary educational institution.